Skip to main content

 filter: "[.items[] | {name: .metadata.name}]"

-In the example above, we declared a table with a single column name to display all namespaces of the cluster.
-The data is loaded directly from the k8s api server
+In this example, the table defines a single column (name) and displays all namespaces in the cluster.
+The data is retrieved directly from the Kubernetes API server.

 widgetDataTemplate: